Frequently Asked Questions

 What’s the big difference in age divisions in youth volleyball?

-7th graders and older play on a regulation height women’s net (like high school and college height), using the full-weight regulation volleyball, and are expected to be able to serve from close to the back line of the court.
+7th graders and older play on a regulation height women’s net (7'4" as in high school and college), using the full-weight regulation volleyball, and are expected to be able to serve from close to the back line of the court.

 How much does club volleyball cost?

 Volleyball costs vary widely.
 A local YMCA or Rec Center may offer a weekly program for an inexpensive price, often with volunteer parents or young players or camp counselors as coaches.
 Most volleyball clubs charge substantially more because they must cover the cost of gym rentals, paying coaches (experienced, background-checked, qualified instructors), uniforms, tournament entries, club insurance and registrations, etc. A 5-month club season may start around $2000 for lower-level teams, and more competitive travel teams can cost nearly $5000, not including personal travel/lodging expenses for overnight tournaments.

 Does La Jolla Volleyball offer Financial Aid or scholarships?